Understanding Your Awards

 Expected Family Contribution (EFC)

-The studentís EFC is based on the data that has been provided on his/her Free Application for Federal Student Aid (FAFSA).
-It is calculated using a federally mandated formula, which considers taxable and non-taxable income, assets and family members in college.
-If the student is considered a dependent student, parental data is also included when determining the EFC value.
+Your EFC is based on the information that you provided on your Free Application for Federal Student Aid (FAFSA).
+It is calculated using a federally mandated formula, which considers taxable and non-taxable income, assets, and family members in college.
+If you are considered a dependent student, parental data is also included when determining the EFC value.

-Federal regulations require students to disclose, and the Office of Financial Aid to include, outside awards in a studentís financial aid package.
-As a result, the Office of Financial Aid may reduce the financial aid initially offered to the student at Owens.
-When possible, loans and Federal Work Study eligibility are adjusted before grants or scholarships.
-Federal Pell Grant funds are not reduced if the student receives a scholarship or other education-based award.
+Federal regulations require you to disclose, and the Office of Financial Aid to include, outside awards in your financial aid package.
+As a result, the Office of Financial Aid may reduce the financial aid initially offered to you.
+When possible, loans and Federal Work-Study eligibility are adjusted before grants or scholarships.
+Federal Pell Grant funds are not reduced if you receive a scholarship or other education-based award.

-A studentís financial need is the amount that remains after his/her EFC and other student resources are subtracted from the estimated cost of attendance.
+Your financial need is the amount that remains after your EFC and other student resources are subtracted from the estimated cost of attendance.

-If the resulting calculation is a positive figure, then the student is considered to have financial need.
-The Office of Financial Aid attempts to meet a studentís financial need by providing access to federal and state funds.
+If the resulting calculation is a positive figure, then you are considered to have financial need.
+The Office of Financial Aid attempts to meet your financial need by providing access to federal and state funds.

-If the studentís combined EFC and other resources are higher than the estimated cost of attendance, the student will not eligible for need-based aid, but may qualify for low-interest educational loans.
-On-campus employment is another source of funds to assist a student in paying for his/her school expenses.
+If your combined EFC and other resources are higher than the estimated cost of attendance, you will not be eligible for need-based aid, but may qualify for low-interest educational loans.
+On-campus employment is another source of funds to assist with paying for school expenses.

 Change in Financial Circumstances

-The Office of Financial Aid recognizes that a sudden change in family income or an unavoidable expense can have a direct impact on the studentís ability to continue his/her education.
-The Office of Financial Aid can consider those changes and re-evaluate the studentís eligibility for financial aid.
-In order for the studentís application to be reviewed for special circumstances, the student will be asked to complete a Special Conditions application and provide the required documentation.
+The Office of Financial Aid recognizes that a sudden change in family finances can have a direct impact on your ability to continue your education.
+If you, your spouse, or your parents experienced a substantial change to the income that was reported on the FAFSA, you have the option to request an adjustment by submitting the Special Conditions application along with all required documentation.
 Students who have not completed the verification process will also be required to submit verification documentation.
+The Office of Financial Aid can consider the financial changes and re-evaluate your eligibility for financial aid.
 Additional assistance will be based on availability of funds.